lemniscate-py/redump-daily/README.md

 # redump-daily
-A simple python script to fetch and zip dats, cues and gdi's daily.
+A simple python script to fetch and zip dats, cues and gdi's from redump.org daily.